Constitution and Bylaws

 Article III Membership __________________________________

-The Executive Committee shall consist of the following officers:
+The Executive Committee shall consist of SGA members holding the following offices:

 - Vice President